zichenpx/trivia-api/README.md

 ## Full Stack Trivia

-This project is web application allows users can share their knowleege and play a game about it by answering trivia questions.
+This project is web application allows users can share their knowledge and play a game about it by answering trivia questions.
 The task for the project was to createan API and test suite for implementing the following functionality:

 1. Display questions - both all questions and by category.
 Questions should show the question, category and difficulty rating by default and can show/hide the answer.
 2. Delete questions.